openscad/openscad/doc/Windows-VisualStudio.md

 This section contains a summary of the steps to build OpenSCAD for Windows 10 using Visual Studio.
 Please be prepared for this to take some time (several hours is not unlikely).
 OpenSCAD is a substantial application  but, hopefully, the following instructions will get you to the point where you can build and debug it from within Visual Studio without too much pain and effort!

 1. Your Visual Studio installation must include support for ATL and MFC.
 1. You will need to have a working version of `bison` and `flex` available on the PATH.
-Installing the versions that come with the _mingw-developer-tools_ package of [MinGW on SourceForge](https://sourceforge.net/projects/mingw/files/latest/download) is one option (remember to update the PATH to include `C:\MinGW\msys\1.0\bin`).
+See the section [Install flex and bison](##Install-flex-and-bison) below for some possible ways to install these.
 1. You will need to have a copy of [vcpkg](https://vcpkg.io/en/index.html), which is the Microsoft Package Manager for Windows.
-1. Microsoft MPI ([mpiexec](https://www.microsoft.com/en-us/download/details.aspx?id=57467)) must be available on the PATH.
 1. Ensure that an environment variable called `VCPKG_ROOT` points to the root folder of your `vcpkg` installation.
 1. Ensure that `vcpkg` will use the correct target-triplet for your needs, e.g. by setting an environment variable:
 ```